-- This is commercial development within the Green Belt and as such it is inappropriate.
+• This is commercial development within the Green Belt and as such it is inappropriate.
 A commercial venture of this sort will generate additional vehicle movements along a very popular and well used bridleway, which already has minimal room for pedestrians and cars to pass safely and even less so for horses and vehicles to pass safely.
-To consider this kind of application, in this area, would cause disruption and environmental damage of various kinds to a particularly attractive, popular and environmentally sensitive area, as further detailed below - The basic presumption under NPPF para.154 is that this would be inappropriate development, unless specific exceptions apply and the openness of the Green Belt is preserved.
+To consider this kind of application, in this area, would cause disruption and environmental damage of various kinds to a particularly attractive, popular and environmentally sensitive area, as further detailed below

+• The basic presumption under NPPF para.154 is that this would be inappropriate development, unless specific exceptions apply and the openness of the Green Belt is preserved.
 There is no Planning Statement explaining the detailed nature of the proposal or establishing a case for any specific exceptions and the proposal does not appear to be of any sufficiently public or participatory benefit to justify classification within the exceptions.
-Furthermore, the huge and unsightly Earth Bund, the six additional parked cars and the car parking area itself would detract from and damage the scenic openness of the Green Belt in this area - There are two Bridleways and four Footpaths surrounding and within very short distances from the proposed firing range - see below annotated and coloured extract from the Public Footpath Map (LCC Mario Maps).
-The two Bridleways are extensively used throughout the year by members of the public including walkers, runners, dogwalkers, cyclists, and horse-riders.
+Furthermore, the huge and unsightly Earth Bund, the six additional parked cars and the car parking area itself would detract from and damage the scenic openness of the Green Belt in this area dogwalkers, cyclists, and horse-riders.
 One Bridleway (BW1314022/034) constitutes part of a popular walk along the River Calder from Padiham (Grove Lane Plantation) to the Ightenhill Footbridge, which is immediately adjacent to the application site; that bridleway runs along Grove Lane and parallel, within approximately 40 metres, to the proposed shooting range; it would be substantially affected by noise and possibly danger from the shooting.
-The other Bridleway (BW1314029), part of the Pendle Way, is a centuries-old ancient highway from the Ightenhill Footbridge up to Higham Village running up the field immediately to the east of the application site and this is joined also by Footpath 1314034 running from close beside the 'firing end' of the proposed shooting range up the field to join that Bridleway: these would be similarly affected by the noise and also have direct views down over the application site which would be damaged by the out-of-place and unsightly Earth Bund, the large number of proposed Flags and Warning Signs indicated on the filed Signage Plan and the proposed car-parking - Grove Lane is a mile-long single-track road with minimal passing places.
-The last half mile is a private access road only.
-Combined with this, it is also a very popular bridleway round-route for numerous walkers, runners, cyclists and horse-riders who would suffer significantly increased levels of disruption, danger and/or inconvenience from the introduction of more regular traffic using and servicing the proposed venture
+The other Bridleway (BW1314029), part of the Pendle Way, is a centuries-old ancient highway from the Ightenhill Footbridge up to Higham Village running up the field immediately to the east of the application site and this is joined also by Footpath 1314034 running from close beside the 'firing end' of the proposed shooting range up the field to join that Bridleway; these would be similarly affected by the noise and also have direct views down over the application site which would be damaged by the out-of-place and unsightly Earth Bund, the large number of proposed Flags and Warning Signs indicated on the field Signage Plan and the proposed carparking